The-Duat/Nile/pages/install.md

 Server = https://arch.asus-linux.org
 ```

-- Update your system with `sudo pacman -Syu`
+- On an Artix system, you need to enable the Arch Linux repositories. [tutorial here](https://wiki.artixlinux.org/Main/Repositories).
-- On an Artix system, you need to enable the Arch Linux repositories. [tutorial here](https://wiki.artixlinux.org/Main/Repositories)
+- Update your system with `sudo pacman -Syu`.
-- Make sure you have the `git` package installed with `sudo pacman -S git`
+- Make sure you have the `git` package installed with `sudo pacman -S git`.
-- As an added precaution, install the `lua` package with `sudo pacman -S lua`
+- As an added precaution, install the `lua` package with `sudo pacman -S lua`.

 ## Install mizOS